*I ran this post at the beginning of school last year, and decided to run it again this year!*

 Why are moms so stressed?
 More than half blame the cost of clothes, supplies, fees, tuition and other back-to-school essentials.
 That number was even higher – almost 70 percent – for moms whose oldest children are in high school.
 Moms also say their kids feel tense about going back to school.
 That’s true for 59 percent of moms nationwide, including 71 percent of the moms with high schoolers and 60 percent of the moms whose oldest child is in middle school.
 So how do we de-stress ourselves and our kids?
 Hopefully these tips will help.

-The wonderful people at Sylvan Learning have offered these 20 tips that help start your year off on the right foot and can help minimize student’s stress levels throughout the year.
+20 tips that help start your year off on the right foot

 - Pay closer attention in class.
 Listen carefully.